VeraCrypt: VeraCrypt audit

 QuarksLab conducted an audit of version 1.18 on behalf of the Open Source Technology Improvement Fund (OSTIF), which took 32 man-days.
 The auditor published the results on 17 October 2016.
 On the same day, IDRIX released version 1.19, which resolved major vulnerabilities identified in the audit.

 Fraunhofer Institute for Secure Information Technology (SIT) conducted another audit in 2020, following a request by Germany's Federal Office for Information Security (BSI), and published the results in October 2020.

+2026 signing certificate revocation

+In March 2026, VeraCrypt’s lead developer Mounir Idrassi disclosed that Microsoft had terminated the developer account used to digitally sign the software’s Windows drivers and UEFI bootloader.
+As a result, no new Windows releases could be published; Linux and macOS updates remained unaffected.
+The same issue affected other Windows applications, including WireGuard, MemTest86, and Windscribe.

+Idrassi stated that he had attempted to sign Windows drivers for version 1.26.27 in January 2026, but his account was terminated with an automated message stating his company “did not meet verification requirements” – without specifics or any appeal mechanism.

+The certificate authority (CA) used for existing signatures was set to be revoked in late June 2026.
+Idrassi warned that Windows systems with Secure Boot enabled might then fail to load VeraCrypt’s bootloader, which may have rendered encrypted drives unbootable unless the CA issue was resolved.

+As of 10 April, 2026, Microsoft restored Idrassi's access to his Microsoft Partner Center account, allowing him to sign new versions.
+Idrassi then released a VeraCrypt 1.26.28 maintenance release with newly Microsoft-signed EFI bootloader components for current 1.26.x users, so people do not have to wait for VeraCrypt 1.27.
+The old VeraCrypt bootloader will still work even after the certificate expires, but future Windows configurations may require bootloaders signed with the new certificate.

 Security precautions

 There are several kinds of attacks to which all software-based disk encryption is vulnerable.
 As with TrueCrypt, the VeraCrypt documentation instructs users to follow various security precautions to mitigate these attacks, several of which are detailed below.